cs3110/textbook/_sources/chapters/hop/higher_order.md

 them.
 Bruce MacLennan names this the **Abstraction Principle** in his textbook *Functional Programming: Theory and Practice* (1990).
-The Abstraction Principle says to avoid requiring something to be stated more than once; instead, *factor out* the recurring pattern.Higher-order functions enable such refactoring, because they allow us to factor out functions and parameterize functions on other functions.
+The Abstraction Principle says to avoid requiring something to be stated more than once; instead, *factor out* the recurring pattern.
+Higher-order functions enable such refactoring, because they allow us to factor out functions and parameterize functions on other functions.